sdslabs/Rubeus/SETUP_WINDOWS.md

 ## Initialising CMake
 First build the Project Manager
 1. Navigate to Rubeus' cloned repository
-2. Run `cmake -D_PROJECTMANAGER=1 ./`
-_Note: Rubeus uses an in-source CMake build_

-In case you want to build both Rubeus Engine and Project Manager in one go without the GUI Run `cmake -D_DEV=1 ./`
+>In case you want to build both Rubeus Engine and Project Manager in one go without the GUI
+>Run `cmake -D_DEV=1 ./`
-_Ignore warnings related to unused variables_
+>_Ignore warnings related to unused variables_
-_Note: The engine would be built with the previous project it was built or in case of the first run, with the ping pong example game_
+>_Note: The engine would be built with the previous project it was built or in case of the first run, with the ping pong example game_

-Use the ProjectManager.exe GUI as show in [this tutorial](https://github.com/sdslabs/Rubeus/wiki/Making-a-ping-pong-game#2-setting-up-project-manager)
+2. Use the ProjectManager.exe GUI as shown in [this tutorial](https://github.com/sdslabs/Rubeus/wiki/Making-a-ping-pong-game#2-setting-up-project-manager)

 ## Setting up Rubeus source in Visual Studio 2017
 1. Open the newly generated `RubeusCore.sln` in the repository root folder inside Visual Studio.
 Right click on `RubeusCore` in Solution Explorer and select `Set as StartUp project`.
 [Screenshot](https://imgur.com/a/xadxwsG)